ASVS-Kartheek/Course-Registration-Portal/README.md

 # Course Registration Portal

 ## Domain Description
-This is a web application that is similar in functionality to ERP website of BITS Hyderabad Campus, which is very helpful in registration process of the semester, where students can register themselves to a course and instructors can give them grade and students can check their comprehensiver grade.
+This is a web portal for course registration, which is helpful in registration process of the semester, where students can register themselves to a course and instructors can give them grade and students can check their comprehensive grade.

 ## Functionality
 There are 2 types of users: